 You need to review the list of athletes in your RTP regularly to ensure that each athlete continues to meet the criteria for inclusion.
 Likewise, you need to see whether there are athletes not in the RTP who now meet the criteria.
 Athletes who no longer meet the criteria should be removed from the RTP and those who now meet the criteria should be added.
-Such a review must be done at least quarterly, so you have time to inform new athletes of their inclusion before the filing deadline for the next quarter.
+It is important to note that athletes can be added to the RTP at any time during a quarter.
 Once you have updated the composition of your RTP, you must update the list of RTP athletes in ADAMS.